Back To Top

 If you’re familiar with SkyCaddie’s SX400 and SX550 handheld GPS units, the LX5 can be seen as their wearable counterpart.
 Like those devices it boasts a bright HD colour touchscreen, comes preloaded with 35,000 courses and offers an extensive range of features designed for both on and off-course use.

-The display is a real highlight as its clear, bright and wonderfully user-friendly.
+The highlight of our testing was how clear, bright and wonderfully user-friendly this watch is.
 The beautifully detailed hole graphics provided a clear view that genuinely enhanced our on-course strategy, even offering recommendations like the optimal driving position, which is data gathered from mappers who have physically walked the holes.
 The screen’s clarity also makes essential yardages to the front, middle and back of the green easy to read, while a quick swipe opens up an array of in-depth data, from scores to maps and more.

 Best budget